jku-win-dke/SemAI/README.md

 Course instructor: Dr. Bernd Neumayr

-This repository contains homework assignments as well as submissions by students.
+This repository contains homework assignments as well as submissions from students.
 Student submissions are collected via Moodle.